-Android Automotive adds an additional interface on top of Android Auto specifications for settings and sign-in to allow embedded uses cases.
+Android Automotive OS adds an additional interface on top of Android Auto specifications for settings and sign-in to allow embedded use cases.
 The diagram below shows the software architecture for Android Auto media applications.
-The Android Auto App is a headless application and communicates with the Android Media App which provides the UI layer for the experience thru templates.
+The Android Auto App is a headless application and communicates with the Media App on Android, which provides the UI layer for the experience thru templates.
 Essentially there is a singe media player (Media App), but the content for the media player comes from different Media applications.

 The OEM has freedom on the design of the templets to ensure they conform to the design language of the head unit.
 The content provider has control over the album art and the media management buttons, icons, and actions.
 For example, a music streaming provider may support rewind, play/pause/, and fast forward buttons.
 A news streaming provider on the other hand may support a 10 second rewind button to allow the user to quickly rewind for missed information.